nhsconnect/gpconnect/pages/appointments/appointments_use_case_search_for_free_slots.md

 The example response includes two Slot resources matching the search criteria, and associated Schedule and Organization resources.

-In this example the provider organisation has not enabled [service ID filtering](appointments_serviceid_filtering.html).
+In this example the provider organisation has not enabled [service filtering](appointments_serviceid_filtering.html).
 This can be seen in the example response below as the Schedule resource is not linked to a HealthcareService resource, and there are no HealthcareService resources in the response Bundle.
 Please see the example above for a response where a HealthcareService resource is returned.

 This example also shows the absence of a Practitioner resource.
 This may happen where a provider organisation has not yet assigned a named practitioner to an appointment schedule.